core-wg/yang-cbor/draft-somaraju-core-sid-latest.md

 YANG modules are not necessary created in the context of constrained applications.
 YANG modules can be implemented using NETCONF or RESTCONF without the need to assign SIDs.

 As needed, authors of YANG modules can assign SIDs to their modules.
 This process starts by the registration of a SID range.
-Once a SID range is registered, the owner of this range assign sub-ranges to each YANG module in order to generate the associated “.sid” files.
+Once a SID range is registered, the owner of this range assigns sub-ranges to each YANG module in order to generate the associated “.sid” files.
 Generation of “.sid” files SHOULD be performed using an automated tool.

 Registration of the .sid file associated to a YANG module is optional but recommended to promote interoperability between devices and to avoid duplicate allocation of SIDs to a single YANG module.